tejohnsontyler2024/TRACE/README.md

 parameters via domain knowledge (guesses) or through an optimization routine involving the generation of toy monte carlo waveforms followed by the minimization of a cost function.

+TODO:
+Add a requirements.txt file to pip(3) install requirements either upon installation in your machine or in a virtual environment

 USAGE
 example:
 python3 main.py <basic.json>

 There are several aspects of the code
 1. parse the binary file and output to a either a ROOT or HF5 file.